Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Abstract

-Many experimenters, starting with Ernst Mach in 1883, have observed that if a device alternately sucks in and then expels a surrounding fluid, it moves in the same direction as if it only expelled fluid.
-This surprising phenomenon, which we call {\it Machian propulsion}, can be explained by the conservation of momentum, but many previous theoretical treatments have instead focused on the difference in the shapes of the outward and inward flows.
-Whereas the argument based on conservation is straightforward and complete, the analysis of the shape of the flows is more subtle and requires conservation in the first place.
-Our discussion covers three devices that have usually been discussed separately: the reverse sprinkler (also called the inverse, or Feynman sprinkler), the putt-putt boat, and the aspirating cantilever.
-We briefly mention some possible applications of Machian propulsion.\\
+Many experimenters, starting with Ernst Mach in 1883, have reported that if a device alternately sucks in and then expels a surrounding fluid, it moves in the same direction as if it only expelled fluid.
+This surprising phenomenon, which we call {\it Machian propulsion}, is explained by conservation of momentum: the outflow efficiently transfers momentum away from the device and into the surrounding medium, while the inflow can do so only by viscous diffusion.
+However, many previous theoretical discussions have focused instead on the difference in the shapes of the outflow and the inflow.
+Whereas the argument based on conservation is straightforward and complete, the analysis of the shapes of the flows is more subtle and requires conservation in the first place.
+Our discussion covers three devices that have usually been treated separately: the reverse sprinkler (also called the inverse, or Feynman sprinkler), the putt-putt boat, and the aspirating cantilever.
+We then briefly mention some applications of Machian propulsion, ranging from microengineering to astrophysics. \\